Matb85/modular-slider/README.md

 ### Plugins

 Plugins are functions that enrich your slider with non-critical features.
-Their names are all **lowercase**.
+Their names are all **camelCase**.
 Here are the currently available plugins:

 - swipeHandler - provides event handling - **compulsory if you want to drag the slider with mouse/touch**
 - buttons - adds next/previous slide buttons
 - pagination - adds pagination
 - autoplay - adds autoplay
+- duplicate - useful for Carousels, makes sure that there are no fewer sliders than the set number of slides per view + 2 which is required for the loop
-- lazyLoading - enables lazy loading images in the slider
+- lazyLoading - enables lazy loading images in the slider, loads image's srcset when the slide is in view

-### The setup function

-the setup function is used to combine mixins - basically this is the function that puts it all together!

 ## Usage